Soptik1290/restaurant-menu-summarizer/README.md

 ### 💬 Other Potential Ideas

-- **Frontend E2E Tests:** Implement E2E tests for the React application using Cypress or Playwright.
 - **Prompt Refinement:** Further improve the AI prompt to handle even more complex or unusual menu structures.
-- **Cache Invalidation:** Implement more sophisticated cache invalidation (e.g., webhook on menu change, shorter TTL around lunchtime).
+- **Cache Invalidation:** Implement more sophisticated cache invalidation (e.g., shorter TTL around lunchtime).
-- **Deployment:** Finalize Docker configuration and deploy the application to Render or a similar platform.
-- **UI/UX Polish:** Further refine UI details, animations, and potentially add loading skeletons.
 - **Authentication:** Add simple API key or JWT authentication as suggested.
 - **Advanced Features (From ROADMAP):**
   - Integration with Google Maps for visualization.
-  - Filters by cuisine type or dietary preferences (could tie into AI analysis).
+  - Filters by cuisine type or dietary preferences.
   - User accounts for saving favorites.
   - Notifications for daily lunch updates.